HACKERALERT/Picocrypt/README.md

 Why should you use Picocrypt instead of BitLocker, NordLocker, VeraCrypt, AxCrypt, or 7-Zip?
 Here are a few reasons why you should choose Picocrypt:
 <ul>
 	<li>Unlike NordLocker, BitLocker, AxCrypt, and most cloud storage providers, Picocrypt and its dependencies are completely open-source and auditable.
 You can verify for yourself that there aren't any backdoors or flaws.</li>
 	<li>Picocrypt is <i>tiny</i>.
-While NordLocker is over 50MB and VeraCrypt is over 20MB, Picocrypt sits at just 3MB, about the size of a high-resolution photo.
+While NordLocker is over 50MB and VeraCrypt is over 20MB, Picocrypt sits at just 3MB, about the size of a medium-resolution photo.
 And that's not all - Picocrypt is portable (doesn't need to be installed) and doesn't require administrator/root privileges.</li>
 	<li>Picocrypt is easier and more productive to use than VeraCrypt.
 To encrypt files with VeraCrypt, you'd have to spend at least five minutes setting up a volume.
 With Picocrypt's simple UI, all you have to do is drag and drop your files, enter a password, and hit Start.
 All the complex procedures are handled by Picocrypt internally.
 Who said secure encryption can't be simple?</li>
 	<li>Picocrypt is designed for security.
 7-Zip is an archive utility and not an encryption tool, so its focus is not on security.
 Picocrypt, however, is built with security as the number one priority.
 Every part of Picocrypt exists for a reason and anything that could impact the security of Picocrypt is removed.
 Picocrypt is built with cryptography you can trust.</li>
 	<li>Picocrypt authenticates data in addition to protecting it, preventing hackers from maliciously modifying sensitive data.
 This is useful when you are sending encrypted files over an insecure channel and want to be sure that it arrives untouched.</li>